vonMentzer-Group/vonMentzer-Group.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-The von Mentzer-Group is based in the Department of Microbiology and immunology at the University of Gothenburg.
+The von Mentzer-Group is based in the Department of Microbiology and immunology at Sahlgrenska Academy, Institute of Biomedicine, University of Gothenburg.
 We are located on the 5th floor.

 {%
   include button.html